ytalp17/Hands-On-ML/Chapter-7.md

 1- If you have trained five different models on the exact same training data, and they all achieve 95% precision, is there any chance that you can combine these models to get better results?
 If so, how?
 If not, why?

 It is possible to get better results by combining these models into a voting ensemble model.
-It is likely that not all the individual models classify the instances into exactly the same class.
-Hence aggregating their answers by voting is very likely to get better results. (wisdom of the crowd)
+Given that they are diversly different, it is likely that not all the individual models classify the instances into exactly the same class.
+Hence aggregating their answers by voting is very likely to get better results.
+(Wisdom of the crowd)

 2- What is the difference between hard and soft voting classifiers?